ZestArinze/e-store/README.md

 # eStore
 A shopping app built with React Native.
-This is built following a project in React Native course by Maximillian Schwarzmuller
+This project was inpsired/guided by a React Native Udemy course by Maximillian Schwarzmuller

 ## Key Features
 * State management with Redux